PedroMilanezAlmeida/TumorShallowSeq/README.md

                library("limma")
              })

-    ### It's really essential that your version of TCGAbiolinks is 2.12.3 or newer
+It’s really essential that your version of TCGAbiolinks is 2.12.3 or newer.
+You can figure that out using:

     if(packageVersion("TCGAbiolinks") < '2.12.3'){
       stop(paste0("This will not run with versions of TCGAbiolinks older than 2.12.3.",